|

 This option would normally be put in the LESS environment variable, rather

-than being typed in with each less command.
+than being typed in with each cless command.
 Such an option must

 either be the last option in the LESS variable, or be terminated by a

-dollar sign. -Ps followed by a string changes the default (short) prompt
+dollar sign. -P followed by a string changes the default (short) prompt to

-to that string. -Pm changes the medium (-m) prompt. -PM changes the long
+that string. -Pm changes the medium (-m) prompt to the string, and -PM

-waiting for data (in the F command).
-All prompt strings consist of a
+= command to the given string.
+All prompt strings consist of a sequence of

-sequence of letters and special escape sequences.
-See the section on
+letters and special escape sequences.
+See the section on PROMPTS for more

 - Causes moderately "quiet" operation: the terminal bell is not